I love Brie and Brad Golliher, who own Boyce General Store (

 Boyce General Store opened in 1869, but it wasn’t until Brad and Brie Golliher purchased it in 2012 that it became a full-fledged restaurant.
 It also allowed Brie to show off her killer baking skills as The Pie Queen.

 There’s one person in front of us while we wait to order, which is always a good thing when you’re a first-timer.

 John spots the specials board and smiles over at me.
 There’s a pimento bacon cheeseburger on there; done deal.
-The burger is one-third of a pound, hand pattied and made from locally sourced beef.
+The burger is one-third of a pound, hand-painted, and made from locally sourced beef.

 We’re off to what sounds like a fantastic start in a burger fairy tale book.
 Properly cooked bacon and a slab of their housemade pimento cheese (one of the loves in my life) round out this beauty.

 I was in heaven.

 After eating, we got into a conversation with Brad and Brie.
 They talked me into, well, maybe more like they sold me on why I needed to try the BBQ ham cold-cut sandwich.

 I was full at this point, but this excellent dude made a great travel companion on our way to Lexington.
-He unfortunately never made it to the destination.
+Unfortunately never made it to the destination.
 Afterward, we had a fantastic conversation about Boyce, its history, her baking, and my Burger Museum.

 They then donated a couple of old cola bottles from a local bottling plant that is unfortunately no longer around, and a book about Kentucky Eats in which they were mentioned.

 I wasn’t expecting that they also wanted to add a 40-year-old Coca-Cola sign (that hung outside Boyce General Store once upon a time) to my collection.

 I’m still blown away by the kindness and generosity when I think about it now.
 I can’t wait to revisit Boyce General Store for some authentic Southern Hospitality and excellent food cooked with love.

 See you soon, my friends.
 I promise.